Acephalia/gligen-gui-768/README.md

-# GLIGEN GUI - 768px Support + Easy Launch
+# GLIGEN GUI - 768px Support

 - Changed latent + generation to 512px x 768px (quick and dirty)
-- Easy run bat file for launching the app
+- Easy run.bat file for launching the app
 - Amazing original implementation by @mut-ex

 ###To do(maybe)###